~/blog $ cat ue5-cpp-vs-standard-cpp.md

 Editor Scripting

-The Unreal Editor provides powerful scripting capabilities, allowing developers to automate repetitive tasks, extend editor functionality, and customize the development environment.
+The Unreal Editor provides powerful scripting capabilities for automating repetitive tasks, extending editor functionality, and customizing your development environment.

-• Editor Modules: Editor-specific code is typically placed in a separate module from runtime code.
+Editor modules: Editor-specific code is typically placed in a separate module from runtime code, with UnrealEd (and for UI work, Slate and SlateCore) among its dependencies:

 public class MyEditorModule : ModuleRules